Blog Article

 We must take the time to study (and Just Word Academy is a GREAT place to start) but as we study, we must pray that God open our understanding by His Spirit.
 We need His help!
 Prayer is asking for it, and we can be sure that as we pray and study, seeking the author, He’ll hear and help us understand and live His Holy Word.

-Do you pray when you study?
-How has prayer helped you understand and apply the word of God?
+Do you pray when you study the Bible?
+How has prayer helped you understand and apply the Word of God?
 What was your favorite reason above?
 Share your comments below!

 cropped Logo